 15 MIN.
 OF FAME (2013)

-“The exodus from the churches is also the most clear result of a widespread secularisation, a consequence of the fact that people are increasingly oriented towards the world, the earth, rather than towards an otherworldly, transcendent reality.
-But the Church, as I said, fulfills a feature and you cannot just take that away.
+“The exodus from the churches is the result of a widespread secularisation, a consequence of the fact that people are increasingly oriented towards the world, the earth, rather than towards an otherworldly, transcendent reality.
+But the Church, as I said, fulfills an urge and you cannot just take that away.
 Therefore, nowadays there are other things like institutions, organisations, even political parties which respond to the same function.
 One of the principal substitutes of the Church is modern media, television in the lead, followed by new social media such as Facebook.
 However, it is all too easy to forget that mankind is very susceptible to a preconceived truth.”
-Hence Herck’s project.
+Hence Herck’s 15 MIN.
+OF FAME project.

 For 15 MIN.
 OF FAME (2013) Tom Herck transformed an abandoned Quick fast food restaurant into a surrealistic church and baptized it as an exhibition space.
 The church was completed with a satellite equipped tower.
 Next to the ‘church’ Herck composed an art installation from a container, decorated with SMPTE colour bars suggesting a TV test screen.
 A 9 meter high wall, painted in a bold and colourful graffiti-style, showed a Bible scene (Isaiah 40:11).
 ‘Like a shepherd He will tend His flock, In His arm He will gather the lambs and carry them in His bosom.’
 Looking up on this wall, the visitor felt like a small frail lamb, overruled by His almighty powers.
 The face of Christ was replaced by a TV screen transmitting subliminal flashes from reality TV shows and the eye of God wandering around constantly, symbolizing mass media worship and the lack of privacy in current society.